NuevoFoundation/workshops/content/english/python-basics/basics/writing-to-console.md

 We will use printing a lot in the later lessons, so make sure you understand this before moving on to the next concept!

 ### Challenge 1
-To start, write the following text into your Replit main.py and click Run.
+To start, write the following text into your Trinket main.py and click Run.

 ```python
 print("Hello, World!")